SaintNick1214/Project-Cortex/dev-docs/FACTS-UNIVERSAL-FILTERS-BUG-FIXES.md

 - ❌ Broken pagination in ALL operations (offset ignored when limit present)
 - ❌ Invalid "score" sort option advertised (doesn't exist in search results)
 - ❌ Inconsistent confidence filter types (some v.any(), some v.number())
+- ❌ Dead code in search() for range queries
+- ❌ Invalid validFrom/validUntil in filter types (not supported by backend)
 - ❌ Violated universal filters documentation

 ### After Fixes